 Koshi Tappu Bird Watching Tour

 The Koshi Tappu Bird Watching Tour, Koshi Tappu Wildlife reserve lies on within 26⁰33‟-26⁰45‟N and 86⁰54‟-87⁰04‟E along the flood plain of the Sappta Koshi River at eastern Nepal.
-It is distributed within Sunsari, Saptari and Udayapur district as well as designated as Ramsar site in 1987 AD.
-Though it has small area of only 175 sq.
-Km and buffer zone of 173 sq.
+It is distributed within Sunsari, Saptari and Udayapur district as well as designated as a Ramsar site in 1987 AD.
+Though it has a small area of only 175 sq.
+Km and a buffer zone of 173 sq.
 Km.
-The Tappu is characterized by wetland habitats in the form of flood plains, oxbow lakes and swamp forests and terrestrial habitats as grassland and degraded forests.
+The Tappu is characterized by wetland habitats in the form of flood plains, oxbow lakes, and swamp forests and terrestrial habitats as grassland and degraded forests.